 source – GARP

 As the exams are easier than the depth of the curriculum, you aim to focus more on the curriculum than the exams.
 Often interviewers check for the knowledge base of FRM professionals during interviews.

 After becoming FRM certified, you would be able to pursue the following careers –

 - Risk Manager (Personal Banking)

 - Risk Management Analysts

 Once you complete your FRM certification, the compensation is very lucrative.
 Have a look at the chart below to get a concrete idea about what to expect in terms of compensation.

-Have a look at the detailed stats below to have an idea what degree/certification you can go for along with FRM to get a better compensation in risk management.
+Have a look at the detailed stats below to have an idea of what degree/certification you can go for along with FRM to get better compensation in risk management.

-The eligibility criteria of PRM are set in different manner.
-If you don’t have a bachelor degree, you need to have 4 years of work experience.
-If you complete your bachelor degree course, you need 2 years of work experience.
-If you’re done with MBA/MSF/MQF/CFA, you don’t need to have any experience requirement for the course.
+The eligibility criteria of PRM are set in a different manner.
+If you don’t have a bachelor’s degree, you need to have 4 years of work experience.
+If you complete your bachelor’s degree course, you need 2 years of work experience.
+If you’re done with MBA/MSF/MQF/CFA, you don’t need to have any experience required for the course.

 PRM Career Prospects